Business Expense Policy

 Procurement Cards (P-Card)

 The Dartmouth Procurement Card (P-Card) Program is designed to improve efficiency in processing low dollar value purchases ($4,999 or less).
 The Procurement Card is a Visa Card and can be used to make purchases for goods and some limited services (refer to Procurement Card Policy) with any merchant who accepts the Visa Card when the merchant category of expense is not restricted.
 Restrictions include, for example, merchants whose primary business is sale of alcohol.
 Procurement Card transactions for non- restricted commodities cannot exceed the $4,999 per transaction limit (including all delivery, shipping and/or special handling charges).
-Transactions exceeding the $4,999 limit will require a Purchase Order.
 Pyramiding (splitting) transactions to avoid the single transaction limit is not permitted.
 Dartmouth policy and Visa/MasterCard regulations prohibit vendors from this practice.

-For P-Card purchases, the Purchaser must submit a business purpose and the appropriate chart string through the PCard eForm.
+For P-Card purchases, the Purchaser must submit a business purpose and the appropriate chart string through the PCard eForm within 7 days of the purchase.
 For purchases of $75 and over the receipt must be included.
-The only exception is for WB Mason where no submission is required if the purchase is for office supplies and the chart string is the default.
+The only exception is for WB Mason where no submission is required if the purchase is for office supplies and is being allocated to the default chart string.

-The Dartmouth P-Card should never be used for travel related items, except for Dartmouth Coach, Concord Coach, Premier Coach, MBT Worldwide, Butler's Bus, or Student Transportation of Vermont.
+The Dartmouth P-Card should never be used for travel related items, except for Dartmouth Coach, Concord Coach, Premier, MBT Worldwide, Butler's Bus, or Student Transportation of Vermont.
 No other bus services, cabs, etc. are allowed.

 For more information see the comprehensive Dartmouth College Procurement Card Program Policy.